About this course

 - Enrol on this research-led course specialising in the discovery, formulation and analysis of natural medicines

-- Gain an in-depth understanding of: traditional medicines, the stepwise approach for the discovery of drugs from natural sources, semi-synthesis and/or total synthesis of their analogues and the formation and quality control of natural medicines used for the treatment and management of diseases
+- Gain an in-depth understanding of the stepwise approach for the discovery of drugs from natural sources, semi-synthesis and/or total synthesis of their analogues and the formulation and quality control of natural medicines used for the treatment and management of diseases

 - Use state-of-the-art equipment